-Always inspect and confirm the safe operating condition of your vehicle prior to ride.
 Always follow the maintenance schedule described in this Operator's Guide.

 Never allow anyone to operate your vehicle unless they are responsible and can be trusted with this type of vehicle.
 Consider supervising new operators and setting rules and limits (e.g., whether they can carry a passenger, what they may do with the vehicle, where they may ride, etc.) for anyone using your vehicle.